coulet/BioHackathon/training/Galaxy training material improvement and extension/README.md

 ## Expected outcomes
 ---

-We have many ideas for this work and participants can work on a wide range of topics depending on their interests:
+We have many ideas for this week, and participants can work on a wide range of topics depending on their interests:

 - **Content**
-  - New topics, new tutorials
+  - Add new topics, new tutorials
   - Review open pull requests
   - Check and improve existing tutorials
   - Training Handbook for instructors